SalK91/convex_optimization/docs/convex/40_nonconvex.md

 To seek the *global* minimum, algorithms must explore the search space more broadly.
 Common strategies include:

-1. Multiple Starts:
-   Run local optimization from diverse random initial points and keep the best solution.
+1. Multiple Starts: Run local optimization from diverse random initial points and keep the best solution.

-2. Continuation and Homotopy Methods:
-   Start from a smooth, convex approximation $f_\lambda$ of $f$ and gradually transform it into the true objective as $\lambda \to 0$.
+2. Continuation and Homotopy Methods: Start from a smooth, convex approximation $f_\lambda$ of $f$ and gradually transform it into the true objective as $\lambda \to 0$.

-3. Stochastic Search and Simulated Annealing:
-   Introduce randomness in updates to jump between basins.
+3. Stochastic Search and Simulated Annealing: Introduce randomness in updates to jump between basins.

-4. Population-Based Methods:
-   Maintain a swarm or population of candidate solutions evolving by selection and variation — leading to metaheuristic algorithms like GA and PSO.
+4. Population-Based Methods:  Maintain a swarm or population of candidate solutions evolving by selection and variation — leading to metaheuristic algorithms like Genetic Algorithm and Particle Swarm Optimization.

-## Theoretical Challenges

-Without convexity, most strong results vanish:

-- Global optimality cannot be guaranteed.
-- Duality gaps appear; the Lagrange dual may no longer represent the primal value.
-- Complexity often grows exponentially with problem size.

-However, theory is not hopeless:

-- Many nonconvex problems are “benign” — e.g., matrix factorization, phase retrieval, or deep linear networks — having no bad local minima.
-- Random initialization and overparameterization often aid convergence to global minima in practice.

-## Geometry of Saddle Points

-A saddle point satisfies $\nabla f(x)=0$ but is not a local minimum because the Hessian has both positive and negative eigenvalues.

-In high dimensions, saddle points are far more common than local minima.
-Modern optimization methods (SGD, momentum) tend to escape saddles due to their stochastic nature.

 ## Deterministic vs. Stochastic Global Methods